winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 #### Installation of Wing Cloud application

-In order to use Wing Cloud Preview Environments, you should sign in to Wing Cloud and install Wing Cloud application in your GitHub account and repository.
+In order to use Wing Cloud, you should sign in to Wing Cloud and install the Wing Cloud application in your GitHub account and repository.
 The installation process is straightforward using GitHub application:

 1. Goto https://wing.cloud and sign in